 However in the late 15th century the Polish nobles became increasingly powerful and the monarchy grew weaker.
 In 1505 the king agreed that no political changes would be made without the consent of the nobles.

 The 16th century was an age of economic prosperity for Poland.
-Furthermore the Renaissance (a revival of Greek and Roman learning) reached Poland and learning flourished.
+Furthermore learning flourished in Poland.
 The greatest Polish scholar was Nicolaus Copernicus 1473-1543.
 In his day people believed that the Sun and the planets orbited the earth.
 In 1543 Copernicus published a theory that the Earth and the other planets orbit the Sun.
 At the time it was a revolutionary teaching.